 Digital workspace initiatives in support of workforce resiliency and agility are expanding and maturing across many organizations.
-With this, stakeholders for such projects now include business units, HR executives and information security leaders, each with their own set of objectives.
+With this, stakeholders for such digital workspace technology projects now include business units, HR executives and information security leaders, each with their own set of objectives.

-Managing expectations of the extended stakeholders has a material impact on how the success of EUC projects is measured.
+Managing digital workspace technology expectations of the extended stakeholders has a material impact on how the success of end-user computing projects are measured.
 In the past, EUC projects where commonly evaluated on the basis of financial and operational KPIs.
 For instance, an EUC project was considered successful if it was completed on time and within budget, had a positive impact on TCO and ensured compliance.

-Today, the new range of digital workspace stakeholders expect EUC projects to be way more impactful, by enabling new ways of working that empower employees while keeping the workspace secure.
-Traditional KPI coexist with emerging ones, that measure the impact of the EUC projects on the business and on employees.
+Today, the new range of digital workspace solution stakeholders expect EUC projects and their digital tools to be way more impactful, by enabling new ways of work that empower employees while keeping digital workspaces secure.
+Traditional KPIs coexist with emerging ones (such as end-user experience, collaboration and trusted secure access), which measure the impact of the EUC projects on the business, employees productivity and employee satisfaction.
 The importance of employee adoption KPIs has now increased to the point that the inability of documenting them may compromise the overall value derived from the project, even if other KPIs are on target.

 We have explored these key KPIs in our new whitepaper, which will help you measure, communicate and realize value of your EUC projects.
 These KPIs include:

-- Employee Proficiency – Shows how well users take advantage of basic and advanced features of Workspace ONE, Intelligent Hub Services and our productivity apps
+- Employee Proficiency – Shows how well users take advantage of basic and advanced features of Workspace ONE, Intelligent Hub Services and our productivity applications.

-- Business Outcomes – Determines whether the expected business outcomes – such as time to productivity, increased number of mobile or collaborative workflows, number of personal devices in use – have materialized
+- Business Outcomes – Determines whether the expected business outcomes – such as time to productivity, increased number of mobile or collaborative workflows, number of personal endpoint devices in use – have materialized.

 Employee Adoption Shortens the Time to Value Realization